HardlyDifficult/Tutorials/Chapter3.md

 Picking up the hammer and killing enemies with it is covered in the next sections.

+<br>Hammer blinks red before despawning:

+DeathEffectFlash will start when another component triggers death on the GameObject (using DeathEffectManager).
+Over a period of time the sprite will flash red faster and faster until the object dies.

+This is added to the hammer and the effect begins when SuicideIn's time completes.
+When configuring the length of time a player has the hammer for, sum the SuicideIn time as well as the length to flash for configured in DeathEffectFlash.

+The other fields in DeathEffectFlash may be used to control how quickly flash occurs as well as how it accelerates over time.
+You could play with these values or modify the formula use in FlashToDeath to create your own effect.
 <hr></details>
 <details><summary>Why use pivot bottom?</summary>